Hotel and restaurant website design

 Images and media

-Understandably, The Wychwood Inn wanted to use large images for visual effect, but I’ve kept the website fast loading.
+Understandably, The Wychwood Inn wanted to use large images for visual effect, but I’ve kept the website as fast as possible.

 I used a large parallax image on the home page of the desktop; a parallax is an image that stays still whilst the page scrolls.